NOAH Compendium

 Shelf life after first opening the immediate packaging: 6 months

-Shelf life after reconstitution in drinking water according to directions: 24 hours
+Shelf life after dissolution in drinking water according to directions: 24 hours

-Shelf life after reconstitution in milk (replacer) according to directions: 6 hours
+Shelf life after dissolution in milk (replacer) according to directions: 6 hours

 Special precautions for storage